mdp/RandBot/README.md

 ### The Amazing Randbot

-RandBot's is a demo HTTP pokerbot for [Machine Poker](/mdp/MachinePoker)
+RandBot's is a demo of the API for [MachinePoker](https://github.com/mdp/MachinePoker)

 #### The remote API